okcan/Demo-ML-TF-Slurm/README.md

-# 🌤️ Weather Forecasting with TensorFlow & SLURM for EML
+# 🌤️ Weather Forecasting with TensorFlow & SLURM

 A simple machine learning project for predicting weather conditions using historical data.
 The model is trained using Python and TensorFlow, and jobs are scheduled with **SLURM**, a popular HPC workload manager.